BaggelMC/BuildMC-Core-Plugin/docs/usage/claim_system.md

 > ⚠️ Only players in a team can claim land.
 Solo players cannot make claims.

+> ⚙️ As of patch 1.0.3, you can change if the player should shift-click or just right-click.
+>  <br>That's because some might be used to other tools working like that

 ---

 ## 🤝 Whitelisting Players